H0R5E/data-only-greater/software/edengths.md

 Please feel free to clone the repository and contribute as you wish.

-If you are using Windows, then I haved produced some "builds" of the files for download from the bitbucket site.
+If you are using Windows, then I have produced some "builds" of the files for download from the bitbucket site.
 For the standard version the direct link is: